 Ethereum is the clear winner when it comes to popularity.
 It has a huge following of investors, developers and enthusiasts.
 It is also the most adopted.
 That said, Ethereum needs to improve on various aspects that NEO is better in, including scalability.

-You know that NEO is being considered as the next Ethereum because of the advantages it offers over Ethereum in terms of technology.
+You know that NEO is being considered the next Ethereum because of the advantages it offers over Ethereum in terms of technology.

 You also know that Ethereum has the upper hand in terms of adoption and popularity.
 Not only that, but the Ethereum team are currently working on solutions to improve their technology to match or beat NEO’s technology.

-Undoubtedly, NEO vs Ethereum is a tough debate and it is difficult to say who is the winner.
-These are extremely early days and we still have a lot to see — only time will tell.
+Undoubtedly, NEO VS Ethereum is a tough debate and it is difficult to say who is the winner.
+These are extremely early days, and we still have a lot to see — only time will tell.

 What do you think?
 It’s NEO VS Ethereum; which do you prefer?
 Is it NEO, or do you think we're set for an Ethereum future?
 I’d love to hear your thoughts!
 Also, don't forget - if you're looking to get yourself some Ether or NEO coins, check out Binance, Coinbase, or Kraken, or any other top-rated exchange out there!